 Distinct activities are required for actions related to non-Green findings or non-SL IV violations and shall be created under “Schedule New Item.”
 These distinct activities will be associated to separate, individual letters and reports.
 These include updating an:

-Apparent violation (AV) to an AV with a preliminary color;
+Apparent violation (AV) with a pending significance to an AV with a preliminary color;

-AV or AV with a preliminary color to a final color;
+AV with a pending significance or AV with a preliminary color to a final color;

-to a final severity level (for Traditional Enforcement)
+AV to a final severity level violation (for Traditional Enforcement).

 Inspection procedures used to resolve any URIs should be marked as on-site regardless of where the follow-up inspection occurred.
 This action will add the inspector’s name to the list of inspectors.